couchbaselabs/mini-hacks/kitchen-sync/android/README.md

  18. Let's go see the results of sync in the Sync Gateway Admin Console.
 Open your browser to [http://localhost:4985/_admin/](http://localhost:4985/_admin/), and click on the [kitchen-sync](http://localhost:4985/_admin/db/kitchen-sync) link.
 You will land on the **Documents** page, which will list all documents found.
 Clicking on a document id will reveal the contents of the document.

- 19. Finally, don't forget to [tell us what you think](https://docs.google.com/forms/d/1Qs9svNccKCC5iji6NXC35uCvdmtFzB0dopz57iApSnY/viewform)!
+ 19. Finally, we'd love to hear from you.
+[Tell us what you think](https://docs.google.com/forms/d/1Qs9svNccKCC5iji6NXC35uCvdmtFzB0dopz57iApSnY/viewform)!